-Yes, your California LLC is required to have a business license.
+Yes, California LLCs are required to have a business license.
 Licenses are issued at the local level, so you’ll have to apply for a license from the city or county where your LLC is registered.
 Requirements, fees, and renewal times are vastly different throughout the state, so a little investigation into your area’s specifics could save you from sticker shock down the road.

 File the LLC Statement of Information

 What is a California LLC Statement of Information?

 The California LLC Statement of Information is a report you have to spend $20 on every other year to ensure the California Secretary of State has your most current ownership and contact information.
 Your first one is due right after you register your LLC (within 90 days).
 If you file late, there’s a seriously steep penalty: $250.

 As your registered agent, we’ll send you report reminders so you don’t forget to file.
 Better yet, hire us to prepare and file your Statement of Information for your California LLC for $100 plus filing fees.

 How much does an LLC in California cost each year?